geropl/github-mcp-go/memory-bank/progress.md

 - Pull request operations tools are implemented (including the new tools requested)
 - File operations tools are implemented
 - Issue operations tools are implemented
+- Commit operations tools are implemented:
+  - get_commit: Get details of a specific commit
+  - list_commits: List commits in a repository with filtering options
+  - compare_commits: Compare two commits or branches
+  - get_commit_status: Get the combined status for a specific commit
+  - create_commit_comment: Add a comment to a specific commit
+  - list_commit_comments: List comments for a specific commit
+  - create_commit: Create a new commit directly (without push)
 - Testing framework is set up with:
   - Table-driven test structure
   - go-vcr for recording HTTP interactions